 October 24, 2013

 Usually, Republicans direct their bitter hatred for all things intellectual at individual people—like, for example, our “professorial” president.

 Instead of a Grand Bargain, How About a Little Bargain?

 New bipartisan negotiations over fiscal policy are underway, as a result of the deal that ended the government shutdown.
 But don’t expect these negotiations to produce a “grand bargain” in which Democrats and Republicans each make major concessions.

 The Delusions of Leon Panetta, High-Flying Veteran of This Town

 October 15, 2013

 The bar has been set pretty high these past few years for clueless hypocrisy among Washington elders offering bipartisan bromides to break the fiscal gridlock.
 But Leon Panetta just cleared it with a standing jump.

 Senate leaders are near an agreement that would re-open the government and increase the debt ceiling.
-According to multiple media reports—and since confirmed by TNR sources—the funding would last through January 15, the debt ceiling through February 7.

 Last week, House Speaker John Boehner reportedly floated the idea that the government shutdown and debt-ceiling crisis could be resolved with a "grand bargain" that would reduce the long-term budget deficit.
 Whispers of such a deal continue, but